 Spring CloudTask includes Micrometer health check and metrics API out of the box.

-Plain Prometheus is not suitable for jobs, because it uses pull mechanism and it won’t tell when job has finished or has some issues.
+Plain Prometheus is not suitable for jobs, because it uses a pull mechanism and it won’t tell when a job has finished or has some issues.
 If you want to use Prometheus for application metrics with Grafana visualization then follow this Prometheus rsocket-proxy API- https://github.com/micrometer-metrics/prometheus-rsocket-proxy